- About Us

 If there is a medical emergency, call 911 right away.

 KVC offers monthly trainings, provides information about community resources.
 KVC would not be able to provide all these resources without donations from the community.
-To learn how you can help support foster parents in your community, click here!
+Continue reading through to the next section of this FAQ for more information on foster parent training.

 If you would like to speak to our Foster Parent Recruitment Coordinator to learn more, sign up today.

-If you complete all required trainings, application paperwork, and the home study in a timely manner, you could potentially receive a license to take placement within 30 to 60 days of your application submission to the Nebraska Department of Health and Human Services.
+If you complete all required trainings, application paperwork, and the home study in a timely manner you could potentially receive a license to take placement within 30 to 60 days of your application submission to the Nebraska Department of Health and Human Services.

 Click here to start the process of becoming a foster parent.